-That’s when I did what some insecure people do: I tried giving one anyway.
+That’s when I did what some insecure people do when put on the spot: I tried giving one anyway.

 Watching them know that I didn’t know what I was talking about only made it worse, and the original guy to ask the question merely responded with “….huh?
 Ok then…”